 Ever wondered what a chocolate shop run by Willy Wonka would look like?
 Prestat is perhaps the closest you'll get to knowing the answer: rumour has it that the colourful cocoa heaven inspired author Roald Dahl, who was a regular customer.

 Despite its literary links — and Royal Warrant — Prestat still feels like something of a hidden secret.
 It's somewhat tucked away inside Princes Arcade off Piccadilly, but that hasn't stopped it — it's been here since 1979, luring chocolate lovers into its petite but vibrant premises.
 Inside, you'll find shelves laden with Prestat's iconic hot pink and bright blue boxes, containing truffles in flavours such as salted caramel, pink champagne and London gin.

-You can pick up a small box of chocolates for under a tenner, and there's also a traditional glass confectionery cabinet, with individual flavours of chocolates and truffles, so you can select your own flavour combinations.
-Bars are an option too, and tend to venture into the unique — how does milk chocolate with earl grey and lemon sound?
+You can pick up a small box of chocolates for around £20, and there's also a traditional glass confectionery cabinet, with individual flavours of chocolates and truffles, so you can select your own combinations.
+Bars are an option too, and tend to venture into the unique — how does milk chocolate with earl grey and bergamot sound?

 The tiny shop doesn't have the space for making the chocolates — that's done a few miles away at Prestat's factory in Park Royal

 But we're to talk about edible chocolate treats.
-The fresh handmade truffles are the company's pride and joy, made in small batches in Rococo's London kitchen, with flavours that change every few months, with the seasons.
+The fresh handmade truffles are the company's pride and joy, made in small batches, with flavours that change every few months, with the seasons.
 But the Rococo range extends far beyond that, across bars, boxes and drinking chocolate, along with cocoa-based treats you don't really see anywhere else, such as white chocolate-coated cranberries, and dark chocolate-dipped orange slices.